zim2510/Web-dev-learn/README.md

 # Daily update

+Day 3 - Going on.
+Will update at the end of the day.

+Day 2 - Learned more about forms and CSS.
+Started to work on Assignment 1 and updating it as I learn more.

 Day 1 - Learned about different HTML elements and tags.
 Took an overview of CSS and JS.

 Day 0 - Learned about Client - (Proxy) - Server model.
 Read about HTTP messages, headers, status codes etc.